monambike/kwijisho-discord-bot/README.md

 ![Captura de tela 2023-05-31 222206](https://github.com/monambike/kwijisho-discord-bot/assets/35270174/0def11c4-8d71-4b3e-b961-b55439bfecf2)

-You can check the old version of this project [here](https://github.com/monambike/kwijisho-discord-bot-legacy).
+You can check the old version of this project written with Node.js (Javascript) [here](https://github.com/monambike/kwijisho-discord-bot-legacy).

 ## How to Edit the Bot